 “See, I’m not going to be happy until we don’t have to have special programs to do bike enforcement because it’s part of what cops do every day, we don’t have to spend a lot of money on bike lanes and other facilities because we’ve got roads, and people can use those roads.
 They’re there for everybody, it’s a public right-of-way.”

 Beck is a retired police officer and a trainer with the International Police Mountain Bike Association.
-In Part 1 of this series, he took us through the fascinating history of cops on bikes, and gave an overview of the current state of enforcement of bicycle law – or lack thereof.
+In Part 1 of this series, he took us through the fascinating history of police cycling, and gave an overview of the current state of enforcement of bicycle law – or lack thereof.
 In Part 2, Beck explained how to deal with police citations and how to effectively report incidents to 911.

 The issue of courtesy often comes up when bicyclists discuss traffic, especially when motorists are part of the conversation.
 Most bicyclists want to be respectful of others and to set a good example.
 However, different assumptions, experiences and knowledge about traffic bicycling can result in different opinions of what “courtesy” means.
 How can cyclists extend courtesies to their fellow road users, while prioritizing their own safety?
 We’ll answer that question as it’s addressed by cycling classes such as CyclingSavvy and BikeWalk NC’s Traffic Bicycling course.